cakephp/docs/en/views.rst

     .. versionadded:: 2.1

-.. php:method:: fetch($name)
+.. php:method:: fetch($name, $default = '')

-    Fetch the value of a block. '' Will be returned for blocks that are not defined.
+    Fetch the value of a block.
+If a block is empty or undefined '' will be returned.
     See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1